mcspronko/selective-cache/README.md

 ### Cronjob
 You can set a cronjob to automatically clean invalidated cache types regularly.
-Navigate to Stores > Configuration and select Pronko > Selective Cache.
+Navigate to Stores > Configuration and select Pronko Consulting > Selective Cache.
 Here you can enable/disable the cronjob and set when to run the cronjob.

 ## Installation